Summary Path

 There is also the last part of it, which is who Elijah was really couldn’t be evaluated until the Messiah completed the .
 John was dead before the fulfillment, and without himself seeing the fulfillment, he certainly would have questioned being “Elijah”.

 Jesus, on the other hand, knew what was coming, and knew what had gone before.
-He had the to be able to John “Elijah”.
+He had the perspective to be able to call John “Elijah”.
 In the spirit of Elijah, the Messiah (Jesus) did indeed reset the Day of the Lord.
-It was only through the life, , and of Jesus that John could fully be called “Elijah.”
+It was only through the , death, and resurrection of Jesus that John could fully be called “Elijah.”

 ※Prayer※